newnightcoder/100daysofcode/R2D08/LOG DAY 108.md

 **what i learned**

 - SVGs!!!!
-SVGs are perfect!! they can be used like img, but also CODE!
+SVGs are perfect!! they can be used like img, but also CODE!!
 - how to code for an SVG (XML)
 - XML TAGS!!! : svg, animate, (but also circle, rect etc...)
 - learned about SVG PATH but it's difficult, i have to get into it + understand all the attributes possible for xml animate!! or try **Inkscape**???